hning87/DATS6401-Data-Visualization-Final-Project/README.md

 * Plotly

 ## Porject Description
 Innovation means "a new idea, method, device, or the introduction of something new".
 The measurement of innovation proved to be inherently difficult, and what makes a country the benchmark for innovation?
-Many research studies suggest to rank the innovation strength of the countries by comparing patents, R&D etc. This project uses visualization to analyse the key indicators of innovation including patent applications, the value of manufacturing, number of research paper publications and R&D expenditure.
+Many research studies suggest to rank the innovation strength of the countries by comparing patents, R&D etc.
+This project uses visualization to analyse the key indicators of innovation including:
+* Patent applications
+* The value of manufacturing
+* Number of research paper publications
+* R&D expenditure
+* R&D expenditure share of GDP%

 ## Key Findings
 Most innovative countries based on the data visualization and analysis: